hack-ink/subalfred/doc/src/user/cli/workspace.md

 ```
 ### Episode 1
 In parachain development.
 We have some dependency groups. `cumulus`,`polkadot` and `substrate`.
-And you could add your specific dependency group.
+And you can add your specific dependency group.
 For example `frontier`.

 For example, when we want to update the version from `polkadot-v0.9.30` to `polkadot-v0.9.31`.
 We need to handle those dependency versions.
 And here is a general rule.
 All those repositories have and must have a branch named `polkadot-v0.9.31`.
 For `polkadot` it's `release-v0.9.31`.